lilygomes/Mathscape/test/chapter-5.md

 sort: 12
 ---

+## Chapter Vocabulary
+- **Right angle:**  An angle 90° in measure.
+- **Theta (θ):**    A symbol used to denote the unknown measure of an angle.
+It is used mostly in displaying the trigonometric ratios of sine, cosine, tangent, secant, cosecant, and cotangent.
+- **Hypotenuse:**   In a right triangle, the hypotenuse is the longest side that is opposite from the right angle.
+Commonly represented by $$ c $$.
+- **Opposite:**     A term used to describe an angle facing a side or a side facing an angle. _e.g.: hypotenuse opposite the right angle_
+- **Adjacent:**     A term used to describe an angle or side right next to another.
+- **Sine:**         The trigonometric function that is equal to the ratio of the side opposite a given angle (in a right triangle) to the hypotenuse.
+- **Cosine:**       The trigonometric function that is equal to the ratio of the side adjacent to an acute angle (in a right triangle) to the hypotenuse.
+- **Tangent:**      The trigonometric function that is equal to the ratio of the opposite side to the adjacent side (in a right triangle) to the hypotenuse.
+- **Cotangent:**    The trigonometric function that is equal to the ratio of the adjacent side to the opposite side (in a right triangle) to the hypotenuse.
+- **Secant:**       The secant of an angle in a right triangle is the value found by dividing length of the hypotenuse by the length of the side adjacent the given angle.
+- **Cosecant:**     The secant of an angle in a right triangle is the value found by dividing length of the hypotenuse by the length of the side opposite the given angle.

 ## Radians and Degrees

 Radians and degrees are two different ways of quantifying a proportional piece of a circle.
 A degree is a $$ \frac{1}{360} $$ of a circle, and a radian is $$ \frac{1}{2\pi} $$ of a circle.